questionlp/blog.linh.social/_posts/2023-04-22-wwdm-version-2.0.9-released.md

 On the documentation side, which is hosted at [Read the Docs](https://readthedocs.org) at [docs.wwdt.me](https://docs.wwdt.me), the version of [Sphinx](https://www.sphinx-doc.org/en/master/) has been bumped from 5.3.0 to 6.1.3 and the configured build environment used for the build is now set to use Ubuntu 22.04 and Python 3.10.

+The full changelog is available in the [CHANGES.rst](https://github.com/questionlp/wwdtm/blob/main/CHANGES.rst) in the repository.

 Up next will be to update the [Wait Wait Stats Page](https://stats.wwdt.me/) and [Wait Wait Stats API](https://api.wwdt.me/) applications up use the new version of the library.